Table of Contents

 The Bottom Line: What type of health insurance is right for you?

-There are various types of medical insurance policies available on the market, and it can be difficult to determine which one is right for you.
+Various types of medical insurance policies are available on the market, and it can be difficult to determine which one is right for you.
 Deciding which policy to purchase often comes down to what you are looking for in terms of coverage and affordability.

 One option is an indemnity plan, which allows you to choose your own doctor and hospital.
 This type of policy usually has a higher premium but offers more flexibility regarding where you receive care.
-If you are looking for a less expensive option, consider a managed care plan.
+Consider a managed care plan if you want a less expensive option.
 These policies typically have a lower premium but require that you see a designated doctor or go to specific hospitals to receive coverage.

 Another factor to consider when purchasing health insurance is whether or not you want maternity coverage.